cltl/vu-rm-pip3/docs/installation.md

 Run the script `install.sh` to install the components of the Dutch NewsReader pipeline:

     ./scripts/install.sh

+The installation script loads a file `./cfg/component_versions` that records the versions of the pipeline components (either GitHub commit numbers or version tags).
+Installed components, models and resources are stored in `./lib/`.

 The script `run-pipeline.sh` allows to run the pipeline on a raw text document to produce a fully annotated NAF document: